Marco Rubio 2016 presidential campaign

+Later that year, the Republican nominee, Donald Trump, was elected president in the presidential election.
+Eight years later, after Trump's re-election to a non-consecutive term, he nominated Rubio as Secretary of State.

 Background

 2012 presidential election

 As early as January 2011, there had been speculation that he might seek the office of the president or vice-president.
 In January 2011, Rubio stated he had no interest in being the vice-presidential candidate in the 2012 presidential election.
 Despite his comments, speculation continued that presidential candidate Mitt Romney might select Rubio as his running mate.
 According to the book Double Down, Romney's campaign narrowed down his list of potential nominees for vice president to five candidates, one of which was Rubio.
 However, Romney ultimately picked Wisconsin congressman Paul Ryan.